selkamand/r-portable-windows/README.md

 ### How do I install packages?

-You can install binary packages you can install using `install.packages('packagename')` as normal.
+You can install binary packages using `install.packages('packagename')`.

-Packages that require compilation from source, may require Rtools to be installed.
+Packages requiring compilation from source usually need Rtools to be installed.
 Rtools does not come with the Rportable (its quite large).
-If you're trying to put together a R-portable with some piece of software preinstalled, my advice is to install rtools on your system, and install all the source packages you'll need.
-Rtools is only needed for the original compilation, and so you R portable stays portable.
+If you're creating an R-portable with some piece of software preinstalled, install rtools on your system, then install all the source packages you need.
+Rtools is only required for compilation, and so once your binary library is built, your R portable stays portable.

 ### Who do I talk to? ###
 * Repo owner: selkamand@ccia.org.au